How to Easily Install Docker on Ubuntu

 5. As we have made changes to the repository sources, we need to perform another update.

-Without performing an update, Ubuntu will not be aware of the Docker repository we just added.
+Without performing an update, Ubuntu will not be aware of the repository we just added and will attempt to install the older version of Docker available in the Ubuntu repository.

 sudo apt update